Remote lovesickness & limerence support

 - The regret that you should have known better

 These are negative thoughts that can hurt a lot.
 Research shows that people tend to have stronger emotions when something is taken from them against our will than when we receive it.
-Negative emotions also have a stronger impact on our body than positive emotions.
+Negative emotions also have a stronger impact on our bodies than positive emotions.

 When a relationship is broken, something is taken away from us, and negative emotions arise.
 This combination can cause physical pain.